dicej/presentations/intro-to-rust.md

 * Google: parts of ChromeOS and Fucshia

-* Facebook: Mononoke
+* Facebook: Mononoke, Libra

-* Microsoft: search feature in Visual Studio Code
+* Microsoft: parts of Azure, parts of Visual Studio Code, MSRC

 ---
 ## Features